johnstontrav/klairejohnston-hugo-cms/site/content/post/what-its-like-sleeping-with-three-hundred-strangers.md

 ---
-title: 'You didn''t leave and you missed the party.
-[Part 2]'
+title: 'You didn''t leave and you missed the party [Part 2]'
 date: 2020-01-11T05:54:00.000Z
 keywords:
   - >-